-Christie Brinkley’s Bikini Body Defies Age: Her Vegan Diet, Beauty And Yoga Workout Tips
+Christie Brinkley’s Bikini Body Defies Age: Her Vegan Diet, Beauty, And Yoga Workout Tips

 A post shared by Christie Brinkley (@christiebrinkley) on

-Brinkley’s anti-aging beauty secrets include daily sunscreen, exfoliation and moisturizer.
+Brinkley’s anti-aging beauty secrets include daily sunscreen, exfoliation, and moisturizer.

 Christie also gets regular laser skin treatments and experiments with lush hair pieces and wigs.

 “I have crow’s feet,” the blonde stunner confessed.
 “That’s natural and not something to be ashamed of.”

 Seriously, this is not even human.